michaelhaaf/2W6-W23/md/pages/calendar.md

 [lec14]: ../lectures/week14.html "Week 14 Lecture notes"
 [lec15]: ../lectures/week15.html "Week 15 Lecture notes"

-[lab1]: ../assignments/lab1 "Lab 1: worth 5%, due Jan 27"
+[lab1]: ../pages/assignments.html#lab-1 "Lab 1: worth 5%, due Jan 27"
-[lab2]: ../assignments/lab2 "Lab 2: worth 10%, due Feb 16"
+[lab2]: ../pages/assignments.html#lab-2 "Lab 2: worth 10%, due Feb 16"
-[lab3]: ../assignments/lab3 "Lab 3: worth 12.5%, due Mar 17"
+[lab3]: ../pages/assignments.html#lab-3 "Lab 3: worth 12.5%, due Mar 17"
-[lab4]: ../assignments/lab4 "Lab 4: worth 12.5%, due April 14"
+[lab4]: ../pages/assignments.html#lab-4 "Lab 4: worth 12.5%, due April 14"
-[pm1]: ../assignments/milestone1 "Project Milestone 1: worth 15%, due TBD"
+[pm1]: ../pages/assignments.html#milestone-1 "Project Milestone 1: worth 15%, due TBD"
-[pm2]: ../assignments/milestone2 "Project Milestone 2: worth 15%, due TBD"
+[pm2]: ../pages/assignments.html#milestone-2 "Project Milestone 2: worth 15%, due TBD"

-[lab2solution]: ../assignments/lab2solution "You can preview/download all solution files here."
+[lab2solution]: ../pages/assignments.html#lab-2-solution "You can preview/download all solution files here."
-[lab3solution]: ../assignments/lab3solution "You can preview/download all solution files here."
+[lab3solution]: ../pages/assignments.html#lab-3-solution "You can preview/download all solution files here."
-[lab4solution]: ../assignments/lab4solution "You can preview/download all solution files here."
+[lab4solution]: ../pages/assignments.html#lab-4-solution "You can preview/download all solution files here."

 [tutDocument]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Marking_up_a_letter "MDN: Marking up a Letter.
 Make sure you are familiar with all of the HTML elements covered in this tut."
 [tutWebsite]: https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure "MDN: Document and website structure.
 This is a very helpful tutorial for getting started on Lab2."
-[tutCSSFoundations]: ../tutorials/css-exercises-foundations.zip "Odin Project: CSS Foundations Exercises.
+[tutCSSFoundations]: ../pages/tutorials.html#week-04-exercises "Odin Project: CSS Foundations Exercises.
 There are 6 exercises total in this set.
 You should be able to complete them all with what you have learned during Week 3."
-[tutCSSBoxModel]: ../tutorials/css-exercises-box-model.zip "Odin Project: CSS Box Model Exercises.
+[tutCSSBoxModel]: ../pages/tutorials.html#week-04-exercises "Odin Project: CSS Box Model Exercises.
 There are 2 exercises total in this set.
 You should be able to complete them all with what you have learned during Week 4."
 [tutMdnText]: https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Typesetting_a_homepage "MDN: Typesetting a homepage tutorial instructions."
-[tutMdnTextFiles]: ../tutorials/css-styling-text.zip "MDN: Typesetting a homepage tutorial starter files."
+[tutMdnTextFiles]: ../pages/tutorials.html#week04-styling-text-exercises "MDN: Typesetting a homepage tutorial starter files."

+[tutFlexbox]: ../pages/tutorials.html#week-06-exercises
+[tutFlexboxSolutions]: ../pages/tutorials.html#week-06-solutions
+[tutGrid]: ../pages/tutorials.html#week-10-exercises
+[tutGridSolutions]: ../pages/tutorials.html#week-10-solutions

-[actBoilerplate]: ../tutorials/boilerplate.html "Completed Boilerplate HTML file, with all elements commented."
+[actBoilerplate]: ../pages/tutorials.html#week-01-exercises "Completed Boilerplate HTML file, with all elements commented."
 [actVSCode1]: https://www.youtube.com/watch?v=V8vizNQKtx0 "Web Dev Simplified (YouTube): This video shows how to use 'Emmets' in VS Code to generate HTML tags and boilerplate automatically."
 [actVSCode2]: https://www.youtube.com/watch?v=ifTF3ags0XI "Fireship (Youtube): This video contains a collection of generally helpful VS Code techniques for editting HTML files -- particularly for creating HTML tags from existing plaintext content using 'Wrap with Abbreviation'."
 [actDiner]: https://flukeout.github.io "CSS Diner: Pracise selecting CSS elements with this interactive tut.
 You should be able to finish at least the first 16 exercises by the end of week 3; feel free to try the rest as well, reading the instructions on the right hand side for tips."